How to recognize a narcissist

 Despite tending to be exhibitionistic, it is very rare to hear a narcissist brag or boast.
 Instead, he (or she) tends to 'drop' information in the form of an ostensibly ordinary matter-of-fact report, which appears to be intended to elicit admiration without asking for it.
 For example, rather than say, "I was so please to meet our CEO, Peter Smith", he will casually allude to "...lunch with Peter", in a way that induces a sense of distance and inferiority in the recipient of the information; again maintaining his sense of grandiosity.8

 A distinction must be made between 'normal' or 'healthy' narcissism on the one hand and 'pathological' narcissism on the other.
 We all have some degree and variety of narcissistic delusion which, if it is not too great, is normal and healthy.
-But the pathological narcissist has a level of delusion that is divorced from reality.9
+Dr Craig Malkin wrote, "...some narcissism is good - even vital - for us to lead happy, fulfilled, and productive lives."
+9

 Kernberg used a theoretical frame to differentiate between 'normal' and 'pathological' narcissism, combining ego psychology and object relations theory.
-Normal narcissism refers to well integrated representations of the self and others, whilst pathological narcissism relates to an impaired intrapsychic structure with grandiose self-representation and a severe pathology in object relations.10 Lubit compared 'healthy' and 'destructive' narcissism in relation to their long-term impact on organizations.
-The following is an extract from his comparison table.11
+Normal narcissism refers to well integrated representations of the self and others, whilst pathological narcissism relates to an impaired intrapsychic structure with grandiose self-representation and a severe pathology in object relations.11 Lubit compared 'healthy' and 'destructive' narcissism in relation to their long-term impact on organizations.
+The following is an extract from his comparison table.12